ytobi/dog-breed-classifier/README.md

 Note: If you are using a Windows machine, you are encouraged to use [7zip](http://www.7-zip.org/) to extract the folder.

 ### Run
-Run all code cells in the notebook.
+Run all code cells in the notebook (This will take a very very long time to run on a CPU as the code will construct and train a deep convolutional neural network, preferably(for Goodness sake) you should run on a GPU).
 Test the app by passing a file path of your own image(s) to the `run_app` function.
 The `run_app` function predicts the breed of dog for the image provided if a human or any other image is provided the model predicts the resembling dog breed.

 The trained model achieved 81% accuracy in prediction canine breed.